MAIF/otoroshi/manual/src/main/paradox/next/topics/graphql-composer.md

 The route is created but it expects an API, exposed on the localhost:8181, to work.

 Let's create this simple API which returns a list of users and of countries.
 This should look like the following snippet.
-The API uses express as http server and exposes a list of raw users and countries.
+The API uses express as http server.

 ```js
 const express = require('express')